aeternity/protocol/channels/VSC.md

       defining the SC state that the progress is being based upon.
 * `poi` is a Proof of Inclusion that provides enough information for the forced progress to be applied.
-This would include the VSC object but possibly accounts to which tockens are withdrawn to might be needed as well.
+This would include the VSC object but possibly accounts to which tokens are withdrawn might be needed as well.
 * `update` is a VSC force progress update.
 This could be:
   * a co-authenticated VSC withdraw
   * a co-authenticated VSC snapshot